cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **2. Object:**

-  An object is an _unordered_ data structure consisting key-value pairs.
-Object keys can be either of type string or symbol, and nothing else.
+  An object is an _unordered_ data structure consisting of key-value pairs.
+Object keys can be either of type string or symbol and nothing else.
 If the value of a property is a function, that key-value pair is called a **method**, otherwise, keys are also known as the **properties** of an object.

   ```javascript
   // -> To create an object literal, wrap the key-value pairs in double curly braces: